-Bathrooms are small, full of water from various sources, and receive lots of heavy use.
-This is why it is important to pay special attention to all aspects of bathroom painting, from surface preparation and color choices to the process of painting and the follow-up.
+Painting a living room or bedroom is a familiar project for most do-it-yourself homeowners.
+With a minimum of effort, you can get a fantastic payoff.
+But painting the bathroom is a bit different than painting other areas of the home.
+Bathrooms are small, full of water from various sources, and they receive lots of heavy use.
+For beautiful results, it is important to pay special attention to all aspects of bathroom painting, from surface preparation and color choices to the process of painting, and the follow-up.

 Thoroughly Clean Surfaces to be Painted

 Soap scum and other embedded substances on surfaces can seriously interfere with your paint job.
 In other areas of the house, you can sometimes slide by without cleaning the walls.
 In particular, dining rooms and bedrooms usually just need a light dusting.

 But in the bathroom, it is crucial to clean the walls.
 Soap scum around bathtub and shower surrounds can cause your nice paint job to peel off.
 And that's if you can even get the paint to stick in the first place.
 Trisodium phosphate, or TSP, might be considered a miracle cleaning product because it is so inexpensive, cleans off the gunk, and won't compromise your paint job.